-I trained and practiced at two leading London firms; Mishcon de Reya then Stephenson Harwood for nearly 10 years before choosing to work locally.
-I joined Morrisons in October 2016 as an Associate Solicitor.
+Kate initially qualified as a Barrister before electing to become a Solicitor.
+She trained and practiced at two leading London firms; Mishcon de Reya then Stephenson Harwood for nearly 10 years before choosing to work locally.
+Kate joined Morrisons in October 2016 as an Associate Solicitor.

-I have considerable experience in contractual disputes, contentious property, fraud, banking and insolvency.
-I am well versed in advising on complex, high value disputes including those involving an international element, particularly in Hong Kong.
+She has considerable experience in contractual disputes, contentious property, fraud, banking and insolvency.
+Kate is well versed in advising on complex, high value disputes including those involving an international element, particularly in Hong Kong.

-In terms of contentious property issues, I advise on the following: disputes arising under the Party Wall etc. Act 1996, disputed basement extensions, disputed boundaries, rights of way, restrictive covenants, landlord and tenant matters and leasehold enfranchisement cases.
+In terms of contentious property issues, she advises on the following: disputes arising under the Party Wall etc. Act 1996, disputed basement extensions, disputed boundaries, rights of way, restrictive covenants, landlord and tenant matters and leasehold enfranchisement cases.

 - a high net worth individual in international proceedings in connection with the ownership of substantial retail properties valued at US$1.6 billion.
 The matter involved, amongst others, issues of fraud and matrimonial law.